SnooHD/Corrental/plugins/wpsynchro/readme.txt

 == Changelog ==

+= 1.11.0 =
+ * Bugfix: No longer have problems with migration of WordFence database tables
+ * Bugfix: Make it possible to resume migrations again, as it was disabled as a mistake
+ * Bugfix: No longer block connections to remote sites that do redirects, but instead just give a warning
+ * Bugfix: Fix health check where PHP function get_headers() was being blocked by ModSecurity on some sites
+ * Bugfix: Give error when trying to migrate "json" data type to MySQL before version 5.7, where it is not supported
+ * Bugfix: Fix licensing code, that was giving PHP notices on PHP 8.2
+ * Bugfix: Improve database migration, so timeouts should be much less likely to happen
+ * Improvement: Improve licensing code to use database option instead of transient, to prevent license server from being overrun by requests
+ * Improvement: Bump support for WP 6.4

+= 1.10.0 =
+ * Improvement: Support for WP 6.3
+ * Improvement: Bump PHP support to minimum 7.0, instead of 5.6.
+Like WP core did at long last.
+ * Improvement: Support for PHP 8.2 without deprecation notices
+ * Improvement: Bump MariaDB version support to minimum 10.0, from 5.5
+ * Improvement: Added WordPress nonces to all actions for added security
+ * Improvement: Support for restrictive CSP header (Content Security Policy)
+ * Improvement: Handle when remote site redirects to another location, such as WPML redirecting to a specific language subdir
+ * Improvement: Handle when migrating database from MySQL 8 with collation utf8mb4_0900_ai_ci to an older version MySQL server
+ * Improvement: Improve search/replace in very large serialized data, to prevent out of memory errors and vastly improved performance
+ * Improvement: Optimize the way database migration was done to better handle large datasets in rows

 = 1.9.1 =
  * Bump support for WP 6.2
  * Improvement: API now flushes data before returning